Master artists share their skills and cultural foundations in a range of textile workshops from weaving to basketry.

 Barbara Ornelas & Lynda Pete

 Beginners: Learn the traditional method of Navajo weaving and begin weaving with a pre-warped, upright Navajo loom.
 The majority of the week will be spent designing and learning how to weave a 12” x 16” rug.
-There will be a lesson on warping a loom later in the week.
-Beginning weavers may enroll for the full two weeks or only the first week.
+Includes a lesson on warping a loom.
+You may enroll for the full two weeks or only the first week.

-Intermediate: If you have previously taken the course or have had basic Navajo weaving training on an upright loom, you will explore more advanced weaving techniques and patterns, and your rug may be any size.
-You may bring rugs from previous summers to complete, or may begin a new rug.
-Intermediate students must bring their own looms, and they must be set up for weaving before class begins.
-Alternately, they may order a pre-warped loom at registration.
-Intermediate students may enroll for the full two weeks or only the second week.
+Intermediate: If you have taken the course or have basic Navajo weaving training on an upright loom, you will explore more advanced techniques and patterns, and your rug may be any size.
+Bring rugs from previous summers to complete, or begin a new rug.
+You must bring your own loom, set up for weaving before class begins.
+Or, you may order a pre-warped loom at when registering online.
+You may enroll for the full two weeks or only the second week.

 Tuition: $735 per week

-Intermediate students: no lab fee; wool and warp will be available for purchase.
-If you wish to order a pre-warped loom for $45, you must do so when you register.
+Intermediate students: No fee; wool and warp will be available for purchase.
+Option to order a pre-warped loom to use in class for $45 when you register online.

 Enrollment limited to 10 students per week